Varadero: Air

-Varadero is served by Juan Gualberto Gómez Airport and Kawama Airport.
+Varadero is served by Juan Gualberto Gómez Airport, 1989 and Kawama Airport, 1950.

 Roads

 The main road is Autopista Sur, which begins before crossing the bridge over Laguna Paso Malo and ends 19.4 km at a cul de sac at Barceló Marina Palace.
 Traffic from Vía Blanca and Carretera a into the Barceló Marina Palace merges into Varadero on this road near Kawama Airport.
 The paved highway has two lanes in both directions for most of the route, but a portion is closed off reducing it to only a single lane in each direction.
 Side roads cross this road as regular intersections with only a partial cloverleaf at Laguna Paso Malo.

 The main street is Avenida Primera (1ra) and runs along the oceanfront from Calle 8 in the west to Calle 64 in the East.
 In the Kawama suburb cross streets begin at Calle 1 and run eastward to Calle 64.
-Farther east the streets become lettered beginning with Calle A to L. Between Calles 23 and 54 you will find the old village.
+Farther east the streets become lettered beginning with Calle A to L.(Reparto La Torre, Du Pont Between Calles 23 and 54 you will find the old village.